craftcms/docs/docs/commerce/5.x/system/addresses.md

 ::: warning
 Changes to an address in the customer’s address book (via the [`users/save-address` action](/5.x/reference/controller-actions.md#users-save-address)) are copied to any carts it is attached to.

 _However_, any field(s) updated on an order address that was originally populated from the customer’s address book will _not_ propagate back to the source, and will break the association to it.
 Sending `shippingAddressId` and `billingAddressId` are only intended to populate an order address with existing information, and to track where it originally came from—not bind them in both directions.
+Commerce tracks the source of an address with the `sourceBillingAddressId` and `sourceShippingAddressId` properties.
 :::

 ### Estimate Cart Addresses

 It’s common to provide a shipping or tax cost estimate before a customer has entered full address details.
 To help with this, the cart can use “estimated” shipping and billing addresses for calculations, before complete addresses are available.

-Estimated addresses are <craft4:craft\elements\Address> elements, just like shipping and billing addresses.
+Estimated addresses are <craft5:craft\elements\Address> elements, just like shipping and billing addresses.

 #### Adding a Shipping Estimate Address to the Cart